algosup/2023-2024-project-4-sportshield-team-7/specifications/functional-specification.md

 ## 2. How SportShield works

-As of now, the device is equipped with a battery, a shock sensor, a buzzer, a Bluetooth module, a GNSS module, an electromagnet and a GMS module.
+As of now, the device is equipped with a battery, a motion sensor, a buzzer, a Bluetooth module, a GNSS module, an electromagnet and a GMS module.
 The device is also equipped with a cable that can be wrapped around the ski equipment to lock it.
 The device has two modes of operation:

 - **Sleep mode**: In this mode, the device is in a low-power state to save battery.
 The device sends GPS and battery information every 15 minutes, and this is the only time the device is active.
 The device enters Active mode if a motion is detected.